 (3) Energy for walking compared to energy for driving.

 Diet for a New America reported this in 1987:

-But when I run the numbers myself I find that the car still uses more energy.
-The sources for these figures are from my carbon calculator sources page.
+When I run the numbers myself I find that a 24mpg car still uses more energy than walking when fueled by a standard American diet, but for a 35 mpg car, walking uses more.
+Below is the math for 24 mpg, with the sources for these figures coming from my carbon calculator sources page.

 - Average fuel economy for U.S. passenger vehicles (20.36)

 - Fuel required for car traveling 20.36 miles (1 gallon)